Salih Uçan

-Salih Uçan (born 6 January 1994) is a Turkish professional footballer who plays as a midfielder for Beşiktaş.
+Salih Uçan (born 6 January 1994) is a Turkish professional footballer who last played as a midfielder for Beşiktaş.

 Club career

 Fenerbahçe

 Fenerbahçe signed Uçan for €1.4 million on 6 June 2012, for a five-year contract worth €220,000 per season.
 This transfer fee marked the highest fee paid to a Turkish youth player.
 On 14 March 2013, he scored his debut goal for the club in an UEFA Europa League match against Viktoria Plzeň in the round of 16.
 His contribution helped Fenerbahçe secure qualification to the quarter-finals of the Europa League with a 1–1 draw in the Şükrü Saracoğlu Stadium.
 He scored two goals against Orduspor on 7 April 2013 and helped Fenerbahçe win four games in a row in the Süper Lig.

 Roma (loan)

 On 7 July 2014, after weeks of protracted negotiations, Uçan's move to Roma on a two-year loan deal for a fee of €4.75 million was completed.
 The agreement included an option for Roma to either extend the loan by another year or to sign Uçan outright for €11 million in 2016.
 He made his official Roma debut in the 3–0 victory against Chievo on 18 October 2014.
 After two years with just 10 appearances, Roma chose to not make use of the option of a permanent signing.

 In July 2016 Uçan returned to Fenerbahçe at the end of his two-year loan spell at Roma but 1 year later he loaned out again to Swiss club Sion.